The Best Signs From The Climate Change Strikes

 These protests come three days before world leaders are set to meet at the UN Climate Action Summit in New York.
 Demonstrators, including tens of thousands of high school students, met in cities across the world to draw attention to this crisis.

-Here, some of the best, funniest, and most galvanizing protest signs from the Climate Change marches around the world that prove today's youth are as involved and clever as they come.
+Here, some of the best, funniest, and most galvanising protest signs from the Climate Change marches around the world that prove today's youth are as involved and clever as they come.